Sachinacharya-Project/FolderLock/README.md

 - Add progress bar or something to notify users of pending task
 - Should be able to new files to existing folders (archive)
 - More color to indicate different processes
+- Option to choose if files to be hide in single folder or individual folder (when new files are added)
+- Delete folder option once extracted if in the same directory where it was extracted and also option to choose where to extract (default - installation_dir)

 ## Suggestion
 Try adding the application to path so you could use it from any directory.